"What is financial modeling?"

 As a real estate developer, it will be your job to create detailed financial models that determine just how profitable the real estate project you want to invest in really is.
 The most important thing you need to understand is that you will need to learn real estate statement models both as a junior and as a senior real estate developer.

 It doesn't matter if you're in finance or not for this one.
-Every single businessman who owns a startup has to create projections of how his or her company will behave in the future.
+Every single businessman who owns a startup has to create projections (startup financial model) of how his or her company will behave in the future.

 Cash flow valuation, in this case, will be the job of the CFO, the founder of the company, or the person in charge of the finance team.
 You can also use a financial projections template that will help you calculate payroll costs, startup expenses, cash flow, balance sheets, and more.